 Top off your mini tour by heading downhill and swinging a left onto Bridge Street and Check Out Berwick Upon Tweed’s most Instagram-Worthy bookstore, Slightly Foxed.
 This is a vintage book lover’s paradise, full of first edition and rare and hard-to-find classics as well as more standard second-hand paperback fare.

-Curl up on a leather couch in their back room with it’s beautifully painted domed ceiling, or browse their collection of vintage movie posters.
+Curl up on a leather couch in their back room with its beautifully painted domed ceiling, or browse their collection of vintage movie posters.
 Getting lost in the back room of Slightly Foxed is a wonderful thing to do solo in Berwick Upon Tweed!

 6. Visit One of Berwick Upon Tweed’s Restaurants or Cafes